 We are a constellation of lights in shifting patterns.

-In putting together the starting line-up for each highly collaborative project, we draw on a recurring pool of artists, technicians, logisticians, performers and creators.
+In putting together the starting line-up for each highly collaborative project, we draw on a recurring pool of multi-talented artists, technicians, logisticians, performers and creators.

-Our current all-star pick-up team includes:
+Our all-star pick-up team has included:

 [GALLERY UNDER CONSTRUCTION]